-Paradoxically, insects are arguably the most dangerous yet beneficial creatures on the planet.
+Insects are arguably the most dangerous and also the most beneficial creatures on the planet.

 While certain insects are responsible for spreading deadly diseases, destroying crops, and damaging property, others are necessary for life on Earth due to their roles as pollinators, decomposers, and providers of other natural services.
 Entomologists have the unique ability to enhance the quality of human life while simultaneously protecting the environment and genetic biodiversity.
 Medical entomologists are discovering ways to mitigate insect vectors of diseases such as malaria, which is responsible for the death of one child each minute according to the World Health Organization.
 Other entomologists who study interactions between insects and plants are improving food security by protecting crops and are preserving natural habitats by hindering invasive species that are increasingly being spread by international trade and climate change.
 Entomologists can positively impact the future of mankind.